 - 1. Minimum wage laws

-Nevada’s minimum wage is subject to review once a year and is based on the cost of living.
-Nevada lawmakers rely on the Consumer Price Index by the U.S. Department of Labor’s Bureau of Labor Statistics when determining whether to increases the minimum wage.2
+These rates are subject to review once a year and is based on the cost of living.
+The Nevada Legislature in Carson City relies on the Consumer Price Index by the U.S. Department of Labor’s Bureau of Labor Statistics when determining whether to increases the rates.2

-Nevada’s minimum wage may never be lower than the federal minimum wage (currently $7.25).
-Any increases to Nevada’s minimum wage is always announced by April 1st of a given year and implemented on July 1st of that same year.
+Nevada’s minimum wage may never be lower than the federal one (currently $7.25).
+Any increase is always announced by April 1st of a given year and is effective July 1st of that same year.

 Qualifying health insurance policies that allow employers to pay the lower wage rate have to meet several standards, such as: